all4win/Robotics_proj2/README.md

 # Robotics_proj2
-Find the shortest path visiting all points.
+Find a/the shortest path visiting all points.